bahodge/certified-scrum-master/csm.md

 ### Development Team Member

-- There are no sub teams within the development team.
+- There are no sub teams within the Development Team.
 - Every sprint, create a working functionality
 - Try to create a potentially releasable increment
 - Build cross functionality between team members